Rymer Liriano: New York Mets

-On January 3, 2019, Liriano signed a minor league deal with the New York Mets that included an invitation to spring training.
-He became a free agent following the 2019 season.
+On January 3, 2019, Liriano signed a minor league contract with the New York Mets that included an invitation to spring training.
+In 82 games for the Triple–A Syracuse Mets, he batted .209/.346/.403 with 10 home runs, 29 RBI, and seven stolen bases.
+Liriano elected free agency following the season on November 4.

 Seattle Mariners

 On February 23, 2020, Liriano signed a minor league deal with the Seattle Mariners.
-He was released by the Mariners organization on May 27, 2020.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Liriano was released by the Mariners organization on May 27.

 West Virginia Power

 On April 5, 2021, Liriano signed with the West Virginia Power of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 101 games for the Power, he slashed .297/.415/.466 with nine home runs, 42 RBI, and five stolen bases.
+Liriano became a free agent following the season.

 Staten Island FerryHawks

 On March 24, 2022, Liriano signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
-In 21 games, he batted .157/.302/.229 with 1 home run and 10 RBIs.
+In 21 appearances for Staten Island, he batted .157/.302/.229 with one home run and 10 RBI.

 Fargo-Moorhead RedHawks

-On May 29, 2022, Liriano was traded to the Fargo-Moorhead RedHawks of the American Association in exchange for a player to be named later.
-He was released on September 12, 2022.
+On May 29, 2022, Liriano was traded to the Fargo-Moorhead RedHawks of the American Association of Professional Baseball in exchange for a player to be named later.
+In 61 games for the RedHawks, he batted .283/.362/.425 with eight home runs and 36 RBI.
+Liriano was released by Fargo on September 12.